General advice and planning constraints

 Additionally, we offer a pre-application service which aims to assist you in identifying possible constraints and solutions.
-Details can be found on the Pre-application advice page.
+Details can be found in the pre-application advice service section.

 Flood plains are areas of low-lying land adjacent to a water course that are liable to flood under certain conditions.
 Functional flood plains are the unobstructed or active areas where water regularly flows in the time of flood.
 The Environment Agency provides indicative flood plain maps to each local authority, indicating the flood risk areas.
 The Environment Agency also advises on the issue of flood risk in the determination of planning applications (see Policy IR7 of the adopted Replacement Local Plan).
 The indicative flood zones are also shown on the paper copies of the Local Plan Proposals Map.

 Contaminated land can occur as a result of previous commercial uses or pollution incidents and may represent harm to human health and the environment.
 The need for decontamination of land prior to the implementation of development proposals is a material consideration in the determination of applications for planning permission.
-Further advice is set out on the Environmental Health webpages.
+Further advice is set out on the contaminated land web page.

 Some parts of the Borough are of significant townscape value worthy of special protection.
 These areas are usually characterised by groups of buildings of particular architectural or historic interest, the spaces between them, and their general setting and character.
 Designation of such areas as Conservation Areas provides additional statutory powers, for example, to control the demolition of buildings and prevent the loss of trees.
 The design of new development will be carefully controlled to protect and preserve the character of these areas.